openstack/oslo.policy/doc/source/user/plugins.rst

 This mechanism allows anyone to write their own code, in their own library with their own custom stevedore based rule check plugins and can enhance their policies with custom checks.
-This would be useful for example to integrate with a in-house policy server.
+This would be useful for example to integrate with an in-house policy server.

 Example code - HttpCheck